hashicorp/terraform-provider-azurerm/website/docs/r/policy_set_definition.html.markdown

 A `policy_definition_reference` block supports the following:

-* `policy_definition_id` - (Required) The ID of the policy definition or policy set definition that will be included in this policy set definition.
+* `policy_definition_id` - (Required) The ID of the policy definition that will be included in this policy set definition.

 * `parameter_values` - (Optional) Parameter values for the referenced policy rule.
 This field is a JSON string that allows you to assign parameters to this policy rule.